 Other causes of cirrhosis

 - Chronic infection with the hepatitis B virus.
-Worldwide, this is the most common cause of cirrhosis (but alcohol and hepatitis C are the most common causes in the UK).
+Worldwide, this is the most common cause of cirrhosis.

 - Autoimmune hepatitis.
 The immune system normally makes antibodies to attack bacteria, viruses and other germs.
 In people with autoimmune diseases, the immune system makes antibodies against part(s) of the body.
 Something triggers the immune system to make these autoantibodies but the trigger is not known.
 In autoimmune hepatitis, the immune system makes antibodies against liver cells, which can lead to damage and cirrhosis.

-- Non-alcoholic steatohepatitis (NASH).
-This is a condition which causes fat to build up in the liver.
+- Non-alcoholic steatohepatitis (NASH), now called non-alcoholic fatty liver disease (NAFLD) This is a condition which causes fat to build up in the liver.
 This can lead to scarring and cirrhosis.
-Being overweight/obese increases your risk of developing NASH.
+Being overweight/obese increases the risk of developing NASH.

 - Severe reactions to certain medicines.